 The key is to create a culture and working environment that inspires creativity and gives employees the confidence both to excel and to risk failure — as opposed to doing neither.

 A business with an entrepreneurial mindset is flexible and open to new ideas.
 It keeps everyone up-to-date with the latest relevant news, technologies and trends, and provides the tools, training and environment that motivates staff to think on their feet.

-Many of the key skills of a good project manager are similar to those we’ve already talked about such as delegation, time management and team management.
+Many of the main competences of a good project manager are similar to those we’ve already talked about such as delegation, time management and team management.

 However, project managers have to be on top of all the little details too – from start to finish; from timelines, KPIs and milestones, to budgets, tools, resources and goals.